doitintl/iris3/README.md

 * You can deploy Iris in any project within your Google Cloud organization, but we recommend using a [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

-* You need to have certain permissions to run the deployment script to deploy Iris on the org level--the deploy script sets up  roles and log sink.
-You will need to have these roles on the *organization* where Iris is deployed.
+* Here are the required organization-level roles for you, the deployer, to allow the  deploy script to set up  roles and log sink.
 You do not need to have these roles if you are doing further re-deployments of new versions of Iris on the project level (where you use the `-p` switch on `deploy.sh`.
     * *Organization Role Administrator*  so the deployment script can create a custom IAM role for Iris that allows to get and set labels.
     * (Note that *Organization Owner* is not enough).
     * *Security Admin* **or** *Organization Administrator* so the deployment script can allow the Iris app engine service account to have the needed permissions.
     * *Logs Configuration Writer* so the deployment script can  create an organization log sink that sends logs to PubSub.

-* You need to have certain permissions to run the deployment script to deploy Iris on the project level.
+* Here are the required  project-level roles that you need on the Iris deployment project.
   * One option: You can have *Project Owner* on the project where Iris is deployed
   * Another option: You can have these roles.
       * *Project IAM Admin* to let the deployment script set up the bindings.